Typhmus/Proposal/README.md

 **D.**   If an A-Team decides to call up a B-Teamer, and has a full roster, then they will need to drop one of their players.
 That player will also be put into the A-Team DPW.
 If they don't get picked up to another A-Team, then they go to the B-Team DPW. -- Proceeds to Step C.

+**E.** Teams can call up B-Teamers and drop their own players at any time, but any dropped players will only be available in the DPW after the next FA period is over.

 **WHAT DOES THIS SOLVE?**